patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/rtl-handbook.md

 ### Icons
 PatternFly components have also been written to reverse directional icons that are part of the component.
 For example, the caret indicating expansion of various components is properly reversed.

-Other icons you may have in your interface will not be mirrored automatically, as it may be appropriate to mirror some but not others.
-Be sure to review all icons in your product and adjust appropriately.
-PatternFly has modifier classes listed in the following section that can help with that.
+Care should be taken to handle icons appropriately for RTL.
+Some icons you may have in your interface will not be mirrored automatically.
+[Sometimes an icon should be reversed in RTL](https://m2.material.io/design/usability/bidirectionality.html#mirroring-elements) (for example, when indicating a direction such as an expansion caret), and sometimes it should not be reversed (such as a logo, or an icon indicating time).
+When an icon *should* be reversed, but isn't reverse automatically, you can use the modifier `.pf-v5-m-mirror-inline-rtl`.

 ## PatternFly modifiers supporting RTL

-To reverse an icon or other element when in RTL, use the modifier class `.pf-v5-m-mirror-inline-rtl` or the `shouldMirrorRTL` property of the `<Icon>` React component.
+-To reverse an icon or other element when in RTL, use the modifier class `.pf-v5-m-mirror-inline-rtl` or the `shouldMirrorRTL` property of the `<Icon>` React component.

 To set direction manually on an element, use `.pf-v5-m-dir-ltr` or `.pf-v5-m-dir-rtl`.

 To get the inverse of a number, dimension, or percentage, you can multiply by the variable `--pf-v5-global--inverse--multiplier`, which will have a value of 1 in LTR and -1 in RTL.

-## Support in your product

-Care should be taken to handle icons appropriately for RTL.
-[Sometimes an icon should be reversed in RTL](https://m2.material.io/design/usability/bidirectionality.html#mirroring-elements) (for example, when indicating a direction such as an expansion caret), and sometimes it should not be reversed (such as a logo, or an icon indicating time).
-When the icon should be reversed, the modifier `.pf-v5-m-mirror-inline-rtl` can be used.

 ## Best practices and resources
 - There are [many nuances to how content is laid out through LTR and RTL](https://ltr.wtf/explained/bidiintro.html#the-good-the-bad-and-the-ugly), so it isn't always obvious what the correct result should be.
 Testing your site with native speakers is always recommended.